caepa/caepa.github.io/collections/_rendezvous/call-for-proposals-faq.md

 ## What happens after I submit my proposal?

 You will see a confirmation screen after you submit your proposal and receive a confirmation email.
-A CAEPA committee will review all proposals during the month of August. **Session leaders will be notified via email beginning  ~~September 15~~ October 8 regarding the status of their proposals.** Session leaders whose proposals are accepted will need to register at the discounted registration rate.
+A CAEPA committee will review all proposals during the month of August. **Session leaders will be notified via email regarding the status of their proposals.** If selected, we will ask for a Session leader biography.

 ## What technology does CAEPA provide?

 CAEPA provides a projector and standard cable, basic classroom tech support and wireless connectivity in each session room.
-We regret that we cannot provide instructor stations or laptops, flashdrives, or Mac projector DVI connectors/cables.
-CAEPA 2018 is a BYOD (Bring Your Own Device) event for all.
+We regret that **we cannot** provide instructor stations or laptops, flash drives, or Mac projector DVI connectors/cables. **CAEPA is a BYOD (Bring Your Own Device) event for all.**